mtpearce/idyom/documentation/inference.rst

 Abstract viewpoints
 -------------------

-Abstract viewpoints abstract away one or more attributes of the basic event representation.
+Abstract viewpoints are variants of derived viewpoints where some of the basic attributes in their typeset are replaced by values from the latent variable state.
+Additionally, supplementary parameters may be taken from the latent variabel state that represent attributes to be inferred which would otherwise
-They are defined as functions of both a sequence of events and the *latent-variable-state*.
+Abstract viewpoints are viewpoints of both an event sequence and the *latent variable state*.
+The latent variable state contains the currently hypothesized value of any number of latent variables.
+Abstract viewpoints may take as their function arguments parameters from
-The latent variable state is represented as a dynamic variable, \*LATENT-VARIABLE-STATE\*, which stores the current latent state of one or more latent variables.
+The latent variable state is represented by a dynamic variable, \*LATENT-VARIABLE-STATE\*, which stores the current latent state of one or more latent variables.

+Defining abstract viewpoints
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The macro DEFINE-ABSTRACT-VIEWPOINT can be used to define abstract viewpoints.
-Defining an abstract viewpoint is similar to defining derived viewpoints: a name, typeset, and event-type specializer are needed.
+Like derived viewpoints, abstract viewpoint require NAME, TYPESET and event class specializer parameters in their definition.
-In addition, a set of *event attributes* and *parameters* is needed.
+Additionally, abstract viewpoints require a set of *event-attribute parameters* and *interpretation parameters*.
-The event attributes specify which event attributes the viewpoint abstracts away from.
-The attributes in this list can only be actual attributes of the chosen event type.
+Event-attribute parameters represent event attributes that the viewpoint abstracts away from and must be actual basic attributes of the chosen event class.
-The parameters can be any other parameters that may be provided by latent-variable states.
+Interpretation parameters specify any other parameters required by the abstract viewpoint that are available in the latent variable state, but not part of the event representation.

+Like other viewpoints, abstract viewpoints rely on a viewpoint function.
+For abstract viewpoints, this function should be a higher-order function that, given the parameters extracted from the latent variables states, returns a regular viewpoint function that performs the desired interpretation.
+For example, an abstract viewpoint that returns the sequence of scale degrees of a melody based on a given key and mode should be defined using a higher-order function which takes a key and mode as arguments and returns a function that interprets event sequences in that key and mode.

-The DEFINE-ABSTRACT-VIEWPOINT macro simply creates a normal viewpoint with the DEFINE-VIEWPOINT macro, but the function that is passed to this macro is wrapped in a function which extracts the values of the event attributes and remaining parameters from the current latent variable state, and passes the event attribute parameters as positional arguments and the additional parameters as keyword arguments to the viewpoint function.
+The DEFINE-ABSTRACT-VIEWPOINT macro creates a normal viewpoint using the DEFINE-VIEWPOINT macro, but wraps the provided viewpoint function in a function that extracts the provided event-attribute and interpretation parameters from the latent variable state and passes the former as positional arguments and the latter as keyword arguments to the viewpoint function.

-Hence, the viewpoint function should be defined as a higher-order function which takes the event-attribute parameters followed by the additional parameters as positional arguments in the order in which they are given to the DEFINE-ABSTRACT-VIEWPOINT macro and returns a regular viewpoint function.
-For the additional parameters, a default value should be specified which is used when the viewpoint is used in the training phase (see below).
+For interpretation parameters, a default value should be specified which is used when the viewpoint is used in the training phase (see below).
-For example, an abstract viewpoint function that performs metrical interpretation takes as arguments a metrical interpretation, say 6/8, and returns a function that interprets event sequences in 6/8.

-Both latent variables and abstract viewpoints are defined by two disjoint sets of parameters.
-In the case of latent variables, these are called category parameters and interpretation parameters, while in the case of abstract viewpoints they are called event attributes and parameters.
-There are subtle differences between these pairs of parameter sets.
+Importantly, event-attribute and interpretation parameters are not the same as categories and interpretations.
+Categories are derived from event attributes and need not correspond to actual event attributes.
+They specify when a different model should be used.
-While category parameters are typically actual event attributes, they are not required to be.
+Interpretation, implemented by abstract viewpoints, may be independent of some aspects of categories While category parameters are typically actual event attributes, they are not required to be.
 The event attributes of abstract viewpoints on the other hand necessarily need to be event attributes.
 The parameters are any remaining parameters that are required for interpretation, but are not event attributes (for example the phase of a metrical interpretation).
 The *raison d'etre* of these remaining parameters (such as phase of a metre), is that certain aspects that one may want to infer are implicitly encoded in the event representation.
 The absolute onset times in the MELODY representation, for example, implicitly encode information about the possible presence of an anacrusis since they are defined such that time 0 corresponds to the downbeat of the first bar.
-This distinction---wile it may seem a bit confusing---has a technical reason which is related to the automatic generation of *training viewpoints*.
+This distinction---which may seem pointlessly confusing---has a technical reason that is related to the automatic generation of *training viewpoints*.
 When an abstract viewpoint is defined, a training viewpoint (whose name should be provided to the DEFINE-ABSTRACT-VIEWPOINT macro) is automatically created.
 A training viewpoint is used to train the predictive model for an abstract viewpoint.
 This can be done simply by applying the training viewpoint to a set of training sequences like one would with any normal viewpoint (although the training sequences should be limited to a specific category for which a predictive model is being trained) and learning a predictive model from the resulting sequences.